buildbot/buildbot/master/docs/developer/cls-protocols.rst

         :type why: string
         :returns: Deferred

-        Interrupt the command executed on builderName with given commandId on slave, print reason "why" to slave logs
+        Interrupt the command executed on builderName with given commandId on worker, print reason "why" to worker logs

-Following classes are describing the slave -> master part of the protocol.
+Following classes are describing the worker -> master part of the protocol.

-In order to support old slaves, we must make sure we do not change the current pb protocol.
+In order to support old workers, we must make sure we do not change the current pb protocol.
 This is why we implement a ``Impl vs Proxy`` methods.
-All the objects that are referenced from the slaves for remote calls have an ``Impl`` and a ``Proxy`` base classes in this module.
+All the objects that are referenced from the workers for remote calls have an ``Impl`` and a ``Proxy`` base classes in this module.

 ``Impl`` classes are subclassed by buildbot master, and implement the actual logic for the protocol api.
-``Proxy`` classes are implemented by the slave/master protocols, and implements the demux and de-serialization of protocol calls.
+``Proxy`` classes are implemented by the worker/master protocols, and implements the demux and de-serialization of protocol calls.

-On slave sides, those proxy objects are replaced by a proxy object having a single method to call master side methodss:
+On worker sides, those proxy objects are replaced by a proxy object having a single method to call master side methodss:

-.. py:class:: SlaveProxyObject()
+.. py:class:: workerProxyObject()

     .. py:method:: callRemote(message, *args, **kw)